radareorg/iaito/docs/source/contributing/plugins/getting-started.rst

    # ...

-We are subclassing ``cutter.CutterDockWidget``, which is the base class for all dock widgets in Cutter, and adding a label to it.
+We are subclassing ``cutter.IaitoDockWidget``, which is the base class for all dock widgets in Iaito, and adding a label to it.

 .. note::